microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

     }
 }
 ```
-To increase efficiency, ray intersection tests in the sample validate each ray hit against the valid global time range as well as the *RayFlags()*, instead of waiting on *ReportHit()* to confirm a hit and redo all the setup math.
-This also let the sample not require any hit shaders to evaluate the hits after *ReportHit()* is called
+To increase efficiency, ray intersection tests in the sample validate each ray hit against the valid global time range as well as the *RayFlags()*, instead of immediately returning and depending on *ReportHit()* to confirm a hit and redo all the setup math.
+This also lets the sample not require any hit shaders to evaluate the hits after *ReportHit()* is called.
 ```c
 // Test if a hit is valid based on specified RayFlags and <RayTMin, RayTCurrent> range. bool IsAValidHit(in Ray ray, in float thit, in float3 hitSurfaceNormal)